* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 Perhaps it was inevitable in this 100th anniversary year of the Rite of Spring that it would fall to Simon Rattle—one of music’s most perspicacious of conductors—to break through a century of gradual over-familiarity and find the essence of what caused such havoc in the first place.
 Le Sacre still sounds as though it could have been written last week rather than last century, even more so when one hears with such clarity the strange counterpoint, the seeming non-sequitur chord progressions and such wildly Dionysian orchestral pile-ups.
 With the Berlin Phil, Rattle has enabled the Rite to sound entirely fresh for the century that lies ahead.

 12 | Bloodgroup – Tracing Echoes

 While it’s unfortunate that so many Nordic acts get saddled with the epithet ‘quirky’, both of Bloodgroup’s previous albums would qualify.
 But not Tracing Echoes, which will inevitably be looked back on as a turning point in their career.
-The songs are as gymnastic as ever, but now underpinned by pretty no-nonsense, heavyweight basslines & beat patterns, & they’ve coloured their palette (like the cover artwork) with a black & white selection of hard edges & buzzy sonics.
+The songs are as gymnastic as ever, but now underpinned by pretty no-nonsense, heavyweight basslines and beat patterns, and they’ve coloured their palette (like the cover artwork) with a black and white selection of hard edges and buzzy sonics.
 Earnest yet energetic, Tracing Echoes surely elevates Bloodgroup to the status of Iceland’s best group.